 Of course, a felony case may be plea-bargained down to a misdemeanor in the district court, in which case the district court has the authority to sentence the defendant.
-If a case is not dismissed and probable cause is found, the case must go to Circuit Court and cannot be retained by the district court.
+If the prosecution has sufficient evidence of a felony, the case must go to Circuit Court and cannot be retained by the district court.

 Felony and Misdemeanor Cases Start with an Arraignment